 - Monitor investments and policies that support the inclusion of children with developmental delays and disabilities in high-quality early learning programs and provide ongoing supports to parents and providers.

-- Ensure the availability of high-quality child care for working parents with at-risk children.
+- Ensure the availability of high-quality child care for at-risk, working parents.

 - Ensure the health and safety of children in child care settings and improve child care quality.

-- Increase the number of children enrolled in high-quality pre-kindergarten.
+- Increase the number of children enrolled in high-quality pre-k.

 - Ensure the use of data to manage and evaluate early learning programs.

-- Ensure all children receive a high-quality public education through targeted investments proven to increase student achievement, sustained multi-year commitments to provide schools and teachers with tools to aid their efforts, and strong accountability for investments and how schools/districts perform.
+- Ensure that all children receive a high-quality public education that is supported by a rational school funding system, sustained multi-year commitments to provide schools and teachers with tools to aid their efforts, and strong accountability for investments and how schools/districts perform.

-- Provide all public school children with the opportunity to learn from an effective teacher every day in every classroom.
+- Provide all children with the opportunity to learn from an effective teacher every year of their educational careers.

 - Ensure high school graduates are postsecondary and workforce ready.